The finger: Political and military use

 The middle finger has been involved in judicial hearings.
 An appellate court in Hartford, Connecticut ruled in 1976 that gesturing with the middle finger was offensive, but not obscene, after a police officer charged a 16-year-old with making an obscene gesture when the student gave the officer the middle finger.
 The case was appealed to the Connecticut Supreme Court, which upheld the decision.
 In March 2006, a federal lawsuit was filed regarding the free speech issue.

 Giving the finger has resulted in negative consequences.
 A Malaysian man was bludgeoned to death after giving the finger to a motorist following a car chase.
 A Pakistani man was deported by the United Arab Emirates for the gesture, which violates indecency codes.

 People have given the finger as a method of political protest.
 At a concert, Ricky Martin gave a picture of George W. Bush the finger to protest the War in Iraq.
 Serbian protesters gave the finger to the Russian embassy regarding their support of Slobodan Milošević.
 Artist Ai Weiwei has used the finger in photographs and sculptures as a political statement.
 As a political message to the Czech President Miloš Zeman, Czech artist David Černý floated an outsize, purple statue of a hand on the River Vltava in Prague; its middle finger extended towards Prague Castle, the Presidential seat. Černý had also mounted a middle finger on a pink former Soviet tank from the Monument to Soviet Tank Crews in 1991.
 In 2011–2012, the pink tank with the finger was displayed again on a barge on the Vltava.

-In 2017, while bicycling, Juli Briskman gave the finger to the motorcade of Donald Trump as it drove past her, and a photograph that went viral forced her to resign from her job.
-She was elected to the board of supervisors for Loudoun County, Virginia, in the 2019 Virginia elections.
+In 2017 Juli Briskman gave the finger to the motorcade of Donald Trump as it drove past her while bicycling, and a photograph that went viral forced her to resign from her job as a marketing executive.
+However, the notoriety may have been favorable in her 2019 election to the board of supervisors for Loudoun County, Virginia.